-[9] The Complainant filed this complaint on the basis that the assessment of the subject property is in excess of market value.

-[10] The Complainant advised the Board that the best source of comparable market rents are leases within the subject and its sister building located on the adjoining property.
-Four leases ranging in start date from March 2011 to January 2013 with lease rates ranging from \$8.00/sq ft to \$12.00/sq ft indicate that \$12.00/sq ft would be a more appropriate market rent for the subject.

-[11] The Complainant submitted three further comparable leases located in Circle Square.
+- [9] The Complainant filed this complaint on the basis that the assessment of the subject property is in excess of market value. - [10] The Complainant advised the Board that the best source of comparable market rents are leases within the subject and its sister building located on the adjoining property.
+Four leases ranging in start date from March 2011 to January 2013 with lease rates ranging from \$8.00/sq ft to \$12.00/sq ft indicate that \$12.00/sq ft would be a more appropriate market rent for the subject. - [11] The Complainant submitted three further comparable leases located in Circle Square.
 One lease with a start date of Jan 2014 is listed at \$13.50/sq ft and two commencing October 2012 and September 2011at \$14.00/sq ft.
-The Complainant indicated that Circle Square is a superior quality building compared to the subject property which would explain the higher lease rates.

-[12] In response to the comment made by the Respondent that the January 2014 lease rate in Circle Square is post facto, the Complainant noted that this lease was included to illustrate that the trend has been flat and not increased as suggested by the Respondent's time adjustment factor which suggested a 20% increase in the eighteen months prior to the valuation date.
+The Complainant indicated that Circle Square is a superior quality building compared to the subject property explaining the higher lease rates. - [12] In response to the comment made by the Respondent that the January 2014 lease rate in Circle Square is post facto, the Complainant noted that this lease was included to illustrate that the trend has been flat and not increased as suggested by the Respondent's time adjustment factor which suggested a 20% increase in the eighteen months prior to the valuation date.

-[13] The Complainant referred to the 2014 Suburban Valuation Rates utilized by the City noting that the office lease rates for B class buildings in District 118 is \$15.00/sq ft however, for C class buildings the lease rate drops significantly to \$10.00/sq ft.
-The Complainant suggested that a classification of "low B" or "high C" would more accurately describe the subject and a \$12.00/sq ft office lease rate would reflect fair market value.

-[14] The Complainant advised the Board that the storage area should be reduced from 1,131 sq ft to 411 sq ft.

-[15] In rebuttal, the Complainant reproduced the six leases provided by the Respondent used in the lease rate study.
+- [13] The Complainant referred to the 2014 Suburban Valuation Rates utilized by the City noting that the office lease rates for B class buildings in District 118 is \$15.00/sq ft however, for C class buildings the lease rate drops significantly to \$10.00/sq ft.
+The Complainant suggested that a classification of "low B" or "high C" would be a better reflection of the subject and a \$12.00/sq ft office lease rate would reflect a fair market value. - [14] The Complainant advised the Board that \$8,000 should be deducted from the assessment for the utility lot located on the northwest side of the subject property.
+This is a separate parcel with a separate roll number, not part of the subject. - [15] In rebuttal, the Complainant reproduced the six leases provided by the Respondent used in the lease rate study.
 These were plotted on a graph to illustrate that in District 118 the time adjustment factor is nearly flat from January 1, 2012 to December 2013 and not 20% as suggested by the Respondent.
 This trend is further supported by the post facto lease supplied by the Complainant.
-The average of the leases in the Rental Rate Study is \$12.75/sq ft with a median of \$12.00/sq ft supporting the requested reduction to \$12.00/sq ft.

-[16] The Complainant directed the Board to previous CARB and MGB decisions as well as a decision of the Nova Scotia Court of Appeal in respect of mass appraisal.
-These decisions note that in the mass appraisal process most assessments will be appropriate most of the time; in some cases, some will not be and more intense review is required.
+The average of the leases in the Rental Rate Study is \$12.75/sq ft with a median of \$12.00/sq ft supporting the requested reduction to \$12.00/sq ft . - [16] The Complainant directed the Board to previous CARB and MGB decisions as well as a decision of the Nova Scotia Court of Appeal in respect of mass appraisal.
+These decisions note that in the mass appraisal process most assessments will be appropriate most of the time; in some cases some will not be and more intense review is required.
 If an error, supported by market evidence is found, that should be given consideration.
-In summary, the assessment should be fair, equitable and represent market value.

-[17] The Complainant requested the Board reduce the assessment of the subject property to \$2,373,000 to reflect a \$12.00/sq ft office lease rate and a storage area of 411 sq ft.
+In summary, the assessment should be fair, equitable and represent market value. - [17] The Complainant requested the Board reduce the assessment of the subject property to \$2,378,500 to reflect an office lease rate of \$12.00/sq ft as well as the removal of \$8,000 for the utility lot.